 Risk and the board of directors

 The directors are ultimately responsible for the group’s risk management system and for reviewing its effectiveness.
-The risk management system is designed to manage, rather than eliminate, the risk of failure to achieve business objectives and there is an ongoing process in place for identifying, assessing, managing, monitoring and reporting on the significant risks faced by individual group companies and by the group as a whole.
+There is a regular schedule for the board to consider the group’s significant risks and mitigating actions.
+The risk management system is designed to manage, rather than eliminate, the risk of failure to achieve business objectives and there is a continuous process in place for identifying, assessing, managing, monitoring and reporting on the significant risks faced by individual group companies and by the group as a whole.

 Excom has specific responsibility as the risk management committee for the group’s system of risk management.
 Excom reviews the group’s significant risks and subsequently reports to the board on material changes and the associated mitigating actions.